 CHALLENGES AND OBSTACLES OVERCOME

-Early in their tenure as farmers, the Hrdys became active with the Biologically Integrated Orchard System (BIOS), a pollution prevention program that leverages biological methods to diminish dependence on chemical farming, and the Community Alliance with Family Farmers.
-“We didn’t need to be convinced by the Biologically Integrated Orchard System.
+Early in their tenure as farmers, the Hrdys became active with the Biologically Integrated Orchard System (BIOS), a pollution prevention program that leverages biological methods to diminish dependence on chemical farming.
+It was also around this time that they became acquainted with the Community Alliance with Family Farmers.
+“We didn’t need to be convinced of the Biologically Integrated Orchard System.
 We really understood there was no way pesticides were going to solve problems for farmers, and we needed Biologically Integrated Orchard Systems because we realized pests could outmaneuver whatever pesticides people came up with,” said Sarah Hrdy.
 “We believe in that.”
 As luck would have it, farmers with similar beliefs surrounded the Hrdys.
 Charlie Rominger, a fifth-generation Yolo County farmer and sustainable agriculture advocate who passed away in 2006, was an inspiration to Sarah and Daniel, and assisted them in developing ponds on their land for groundwater recharge purposes.
 John Anderson, founder of Winters-based Hedgerow Farms, helped the pair understand hedgerows.
-“We discovered that we liked doing those kind of projects,” stated Sarah Hrdy.
+“We discovered that we liked doing those kind of projects,” stated Sarah.